UplandsDynamic/freebsdashboard/README.md

 This version just has a ZFS Administration section, with basic functionality.

+DO NOT INSTALL AND TEST THIS ON A SYSTEM UPON WHICH THERE IS DATA THAT MEANS ANYTHING TO YOU!
+THIS IS A PROTOTYPE - DATALOSS MAY BE INCURRED, AND YOUR SYSTEM MAY BE DESTROYED - OR WORSE - TRANSFORMED INTO A BLUEBERRY CRUMBLE.

 DESCRIPTION
 -----------

-A web-gui dashboard to administer FreeBSD systems.
+FreeBSDashboard is web-gui dashboard to administer FreeBSD systems.

 The application uses Python 3.5 (in a virtual environment), and is built using the Python Django framework and jQuery.